 The lineup of Sagrantino di Montefalco wines

-These Italian wines are made from the Sagrantino grape, a native variety of Montefalco and one of Italy’s oldest grapes.
-A very careful cultivation process is required in order to enhance power and uniqueness of this wine and to ensure the right balance and elegance.
+These Italian wines are made from the Sagrantino grape.
+It’s native variety of Montefalco and one of Italy’s oldest grapes.
+A very careful cultivation process is required in order to enhance power and uniqueness of this wine.
+And to ensure the right balance and elegance.
 Very high quality farming system is adopted in the vineyard, with small, flavorful yields, well below the ones permitted by the regulations.
 Perfect with roasted meats and pasta and truly unique gift. viaswine.com/wineries/colpetrone/

 2014 Trombetta Pinot Noir, Gap’s Crown Vineyard

 This single vineyard Pinot Noir from the new and heralded Petaluma Gap appellation is everything a Pinot should be.
 From a growing area that is cooled by fog throughout the morning then warmed by the sun in the afternoon only to cool down again at night for a balanced, long growing season.
 It offers aromas of blackberry and dark fruit with flavors of spice and berry cobbler and a long, beautiful finish.
 Pair with osso buco, roasts or brie cheese.
 I suggest a magnum as a gift and the 2014 is tasting spectacularly now. $150 trombettawines.com